Mental Health Facilities Honolulu, HI

 West Honolulu Treatment Services Section

-West Honolulu Treatment Services Section is a mental health clinic in Honolulu, Hawaii, located at 1700 Lanakila Avenue, Room 106, 96817.
-West Honolulu Treatment Services Section offers outpatient treatment.
-West Honolulu Treatment Services Section provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and dialectical behavior therapy to seniors 65 or older, adults and young adults.
+West Honolulu Treatment Services Section is a mental health treatment clinic in Honolulu, Hawaii, located at 1700 Lanakila Avenue, Room 106, in the 96817 zip code.
+West Honolulu Treatment Services Section provides outpatient treatment.
+West Honolulu Treatment Services Section provides psychotropic medication, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
 West Honolulu Treatment Services Section also supports clients referred from the court/judicial system.
-Some other services provided by West Honolulu Treatment Services Section include suicide prevention services, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.
+Additional services provided by West Honolulu Treatment Services Section consist of court-ordered outpatient treatment, integrated primary care services and mentoring/peer support/consumer-run services.

 Learn More